openshift/node-observability-operator/docs/README.md

-The following `NodeObservability` Operator creates a daemonset to target all the nodes with label `app: example` by running a `node-observability-agent` pod on each of those nodes using the image given in `.spec.image`.
+The following `NodeObservability` Operator creates a daemonset to target all the nodes with label `app: example` by running a `node-observability-agent` pod on each of those nodes.

 ```yaml
 apiVersion: nodeobservability.olm.openshift.io/v1alpha1